arturoherrero/twitterise/README.md

     $ bin/twitterise

-In order to automate the use of Twitterise is a good idea to run once per day.
+In order to automate the use of Twitterise, it's a good idea to run it once per day.
 To achieve this, insert a new line in crontab, e.g. every day at 10:00 AM:

     $ crontab -e

-    0 10 * * * bin/twitterise
+    0 10 * * * export BASH_ENV=/path/to/twitterise/.env; /path/to/ruby /path/to/twitterise/bin/twitterise >> /path/to/twitterise/logs/twitterise.log 2>&1

 Everything is a mess, you want to enjoy your Twitter account like at the beginning, no problem: